-The vector $(z_k - C_k x_k^f)$, denoted the innovation vector, includes the differences between the measurements and their model forecasted equivalents.
-If the measurements are independent, a sequential update procedure can be used that processes one measurement at a time pis the number of measurements.
+The vector $(z_k - C_k x_k^f)$ is denoted the innovation vector and quantifies the differences between the measurements and their model forecasted equivalents.

+A fundamental assumption in MIKE 1D's implementation of the updating is that the measurements are independent.
+Because of this assumption, a sequential update procedure that processes one measurement at a time can be applied.